awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Creating your first AWS Java web application** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), and AWS Elastic Beanstalk.

-+ **Creating_rds_item_tracker** - A tutorial that discusses using Amazon Relational Database Service (Amazon RDS), Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.
++ **Creating the Amazon Relational Database Service item tracker** - A tutorial that discusses using Amazon Relational Database Service (Amazon RDS), Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.

 + **Creating_dynamodb_item_tracker** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.